 General comments:

+This template shall be reported if the amount of the own funds for any tier change more than 5% compared to the previous year calculated as below.

+% change (T; T-1):= Available Own funds in tier i to cover SCR in TAvailable Own funds in tier i to cover SCR in T-1

 This section relates to annual submission for groups when method 1 is used, either exclusively or in combination with method 2.